igamenovoer/lanren-ai/components/README.md

 ### `config-comp.ps1`

-- Purpose: Apply post-install configuration for the component.
+- Purpose: Apply post-install configuration for the component (for example, setting mirrors for `uv`/`pixi`/`nodejs`/`bun`).
-- Files: `config-comp.ps1`.
+- Files: `config-comp.ps1` (plus optional `.bat` wrapper).
 - Arguments: Component-specific (e.g., API keys, paths, profile names).
+Each `.ps1` should:
+  - Document its parameters via comment-based help.
+  - Support an optional `-CaptureLogFile`.
-Each `.ps1` must document its parameters via comment-based help, support an optional `-CaptureLogFile`, and expose a "say yes" switch for accepting defaults.
+  - Expose a "say yes" switch for accepting defaults.
+- In addition to the generic `config-comp.ps1`, some components expose more focused configuration helpers that follow the same conventions, e.g.:
+  - `components\claude-code-cli\config-skip-login.ps1`
+  - `components\claude-code-cli\config-custom-api-key.ps1`
+  - `components\claude-code-cli\config-context7-mcp.ps1`
+  - `components\claude-code-cli\config-tavily-mcp.ps1`
+  - `components\codex-cli\config-custom-api-key.ps1`
+  - `components\codex-cli\config-context7-mcp.ps1`
+  - `components\codex-cli\config-tavily-mcp.ps1`

 ## Component-Specific Scripts

-A component directory may also contain additional helpers (e.g., `reset-comp.ps1`, `test-comp.ps1`, `export-comp-config.ps1`).
+A component directory may also contain additional helpers (e.g., `reset-comp.ps1`, `test-comp.ps1`, `export-comp-config.ps1`, `install-vscode-app.ps1`, `install-extensions.ps1`).
 These scripts are free-form but should:

-- Keep naming consistent (`*-comp.*` where it makes sense).
+- Keep naming consistent (`*-comp.*` or clear verbs like `install-*` / `config-*` where it makes sense).
 - Use `-WhatIf` or dry-run options for destructive operations.
-- Log clearly to the console.
+- Log clearly to the console and, where practical, reuse the shared logging helpers so output ends up in `lanren-cache`.

+## Current Components (summary)

+As of this version of the repo, the following components live under `components/`:

+- `aria2/` – installs the `aria2c` command-line download utility.
+- `bun/` – installs the Bun JavaScript runtime and optionally configures npm registry mirrors (`config-comp.ps1`).
+- `claude-code-cli/` – installs the Anthropic Claude Code CLI and provides configuration helpers for skipping onboarding, setting custom API endpoints, and wiring Context7/Tavily MCP.
+- `codex-cli/` – installs the OpenAI Codex CLI and provides configuration helpers for custom API endpoints and Context7/Tavily MCP.
+- `git/` – installs Git for Windows.
+- `jq/` – installs the `jq` JSON command-line processor.
+- `markitdown/` – installs the MarkItDown document-to-Markdown tool (via `uv`).
+- `nodejs/` – installs Node.js (LTS preferred) and optionally configures npm registry mirrors (`config-comp.ps1`).
+- `pixi/` – installs the `pixi` environment manager and can configure conda/PyPI mirrors (`config-comp.ps1`).
+- `powershell-7/` – installs PowerShell 7.
+- `uv/` – installs the `uv` Python toolchain and can configure PyPI mirrors (`config-comp.ps1`).
+- `vscode/` – installs VS Code itself (`install-vscode-app.*`) and, optionally, a curated extensions set (`install-extensions.*`).
+- `winget/` – ensures the Windows Package Manager (`winget`) is present.
+- `yq/` – installs the `yq` YAML/JSON/XML processor.

+For detailed behavior, flags, and mirror choices, see the `README.md` inside each component subdirectory.